adi1988/Companies-that-Suffered-and-were-Resilient-during-Pandemic/README.md

-# Companies that Suffered and were Resilient to the Pandemic -Fortune-1000-companies-from-2018-2021
+# Fortune-1000-companies that Suffered and were Resilient to the Pandemic -Fortune-1000-data from-2018-2021
 Fortune 1000 data was collected (source given in readme), cleaned in Excel, Grouped in SQL and visualized in PowerBI

 # EXCEL -